 Convenience to Buy

-The third factor in the 4Cs marketing model is the convenience to buy, not the place or distribution only.
+The third factor in the 4Cs marketing model according to marketing experts, is the convenience to buy, not the place or distribution only.
 Convenience to buy is an exciting concept when we live in a 24/7 always-on world.
 The proliferation of eCommerce, credit cards, and smartphones has made the provision of products to the customer a whole new game.
 A customer is free to visit a physical location to meet a need, as the concept of shopping from 9 a.m to 5 p.m has gone.

 The emergence of different shopping channels and the ease of access requires marketers to focus on: